Corporal Injury To a Spouse

 You can minimize the risk of these (and other) penalties by simply defending yourself against the criminal charges.

-Defenses for Inflicting Corporal Injury on a Spouse
+Defenses for Inflicting Corporal Injury on a Spouse in LA

 Remember, the state has to prove that you are guilty of physically injuring your spouse or cohabitant beyond a reasonable doubt.
 Any defense you offer can make the prosecutor’s job more difficult.
 The defenses you offer should help to explain, excuse, or justify your alleged behavior.